All Episodes

 President Trump's own declaration is not just, oh, we're coming to help you.

-Sell this to some liberal network that'll have you on as a guest.
+Austin unmarked vehicles and sell this to some liberal network that'll have you on as a guest.

-You know, it seems like you know what it seems like to me, and I hate to say this to you.
+You know, it seems like, you know what it seems like to me, and I hate to say this to you.

 It sounds to me like you're more interested in beating up on Trump than you care about the safety and security of people in your own city that are being shot and dying every weekend.